leoloso/graphql-by-pop.com/guides/localized-newsletter.md

 ## Generating and sending the email

 We are almost there!
 All that there is left to do is to generate the content for all the emails to send: arrays containing properties `content`, `to` and `subject`, and then this array is passed to directive `<sendByEmail>` which, voilà, does what it must do!
 (Or actually not: Since we don't want spam, the email sending is actually disabled...
-We just print the email data instead for this tutorial)
+We just print the email data instead for this guide)

 ```less
 self.